Invenso/smart-flows/2. Flow runs/b. Monitoring & resuming flow executions.md

         ...
 ```
 The model property gives default values for this field.
-The response body can be constructed with the "key" of the field with it's value, in JSON format:
+The request POST body can be constructed with the "key" of the field with it's value, in JSON format:
 ```
 {
     "ea75ddfd-38f7-4b97-bcc9-3f1756c5d6ff_f706405c-ba8f-46e9-b863-b4cd08aa6ef6": "Some value entered by the user",